FinTech marketing comes with challenges that not every marketer is capable of meeting head-on.

 A FinTech marketer’s activities should always be data driven.
-With the plethora of analytics tools at your disposal there’s no excuse to not be carefully monitoring everything you do.
+With the plethora of analytics tools at your disposal there’s no excuse to not be carefully monitoring everything your digital marketing strategies are doing.

 At its most basic, they should be keeping a watchful eye on your content readership, social media impact, CTA (call-to-action) click-through rate, landing page conversion rates and traffic sources.

 (This post provides a quick rundown on those five metrics and explains how to to boost any numbers that are less than ideal.)

 A FinTech marketer needs to stay up-to-date with all the latest opportunities for monitoring their marketing activities and needs to be an expert in your chosen marketing automation platform.